Logan-PD/SENG-550-Project/README.md

 ### Data Source
 The data source for this project was sourced from kaggle with a creative commons free use license and can be found [here](https://www.kaggle.com/datasets/bwandowando/ukraine-russian-crisis-twitter-dataset-1-2-m-rows).

+### Viewing the Code
+The code can be seen in github by clicking on the `.ipynb` file, which is rendered in github.
+Alternatively, the notebook can be downloaded as an `html` file from this repo.

 ### Running the Code
 To run the code, download the notebook `SENG 550 Project.ipynb` and upload to databricks.
 Upload all the raw data and update the file path to your databricks workspace.
 When the data is properly, loaded, click `Run All` to run all cells and view the feature extraction, heuristic evaluation execution and ML model execution.